kuppurukrishna/MD_DOC/Rangeslider/rangeslider.md

 ## 1. OVERVIEW

 A. The Range Slider component consists of a slider with a minimum value, maximum value, and intervals.
 A user can move the handles of the slider to select a range between the minimum and maximum values.

-Use case
+### A. Use case

 - If you want to show flights between \$250 and \$275 specifically when the cost of flights ranging from \$150 to \$500, then, this component will fit in and serve your use case seamlessly.